FgmBvB/ad-classroom-containers-poc/README.md

 This Proof of Concept evaluates the feasibility of introducing Kubernetes into traditional Active Directory classrooms while reusing the existing infrastructure and hardware already available.

+This repository documents both the implemented solution and the engineering process followed to investigate its feasibility.

 ---

 ## Research Question